Organic Gardening Natural No Dig Way

-Raised beds and no dig methods are probably the most popular way now to grow your own.
+Raised beds and an organic gardening natural no dig way are probably the most popular methods to grow your own.

 My grandpa used to grow his own vegetables.
 He was of the generation who was exhorted by the British government to “dig for Britain” to help the war effort.
 Growing your own vegetables improved your healthy food availability at a time when rationing made preparing nourishing meals difficult.